DrNingZhang/MuJoCo-terrain-hfield-htb/README.md

 `horizontal_scale` is the x/y grid spacing in meters. `vertical_scale` converts raw int16 height units to meters.

-## Known Differences From Original HTB

-- The original simulator terrain utility roughness path is replaced with a numpy/scipy implementation that samples low-resolution random heights and interpolates them to the target grid.
-It is statistically similar but not pixel-identical.
-- Mesh generation and simplification paths were removed.
-MuJoCo hfield output is the supported and recommended representation.
-- This project only converts terrain.
-For humanoid training, connect the generated hfield to your own MuJoCo, MJX, or gymnasium environment.

 ## Dependencies Not Required

 This release does not require Isaac Gym, Legged Gym, RSL-RL, torch/PyTorch,